Apple updates Mac Pro specs, promises redesigned model

 While there's no word on exact timing, the company was "completely rethinking the Mac Pro," Phil Schiller, the head of marketing for Apple, said in an interview with publications including Buzzfeed.
 He said that it would be a modular system that could easily be upgraded, and teased a new display to go alongside the desktop.

-That's a key point since the current Mac Pro can't be upgraded, something Craig Federighi conceded was a limitation for the product.
+That's a key point since the current Mac Pro can't be upgraded, something Craig Federighi, Apple's head of software, conceded was a limitation for the product.

 Apple